Does your organisation understand the value of its L&D function?

-One of the common reasons why people leave their jobs (behind salary of course) is career progression.
+One of the common reasons people leave their jobs (behind salary of course) is career progression.

-Many of us look for a new place of work to be part of experiences that will allow us to develop the skills and behaviours we seek for our long term growth.
+Many of us look for a new place of work to be part of experiences that enable us to develop the skills and behaviours we seek for long term growth.

-When organisations speak with candidates, I believe they should be telling them about what they can offer from an L&D perspective.
+When organisations speak with candidates, I believe they should share what they can offer from an L&D perspective.

 Sadly, it doesn’t seem many do this.

 Aside from the money, the company car and bean bag chairs, your learning offer could sway the mind of a candidate to join you.